 Sure, sometimes they did not ask for the report, but we are willing to go the extra mile by providing guidance and assistance to the developers where we can.
 This is how we support open source projects, and it is especially beneficial for projects that otherwise could not afford security audits.

-If you are interested in practicing or learning more about secure code review, then please consider joining the Patchstack Red Team and help make a difference to secure more open source projects on the web.
+If you are interested in practicing or learning more about secure code review, then please consider joining the Patchstack Alliance and help make a difference to secure more open source projects on the web.

 Whichever product you choose, by supporting Patchstack you are also supporting an Alliance between security researchers and open-source developers.
 An alliance that brings together people of differing backgrounds, from all across the globe, with one shared goal of improving security.
 This effort allows the users to continue trusting that the open-source projects they use are safe.

 This week's thanks go out to the WordPress themes team, who took action based on our report to remove unsafe themes until they have received a patch.
 Thanks also go out to the PHP Everywhere plugin developer, thank you for putting in the extra effort to get that security concern patched.

 Thank you is also extended to Lenon Leite and Vlad Visse and the rest of the Patchstack Red Team.
 Keep up that awesome work of finding and reporting insecurities in open-source software.